Logo

 2. Technology Changes

-This includes implementing new Salesforce features, upgrading the system, or integrating with other tools.
-It ensures the team stays up-to-date with the latest technology available within Salesforce.
+This includes implementing new Salesforce features, upgrading the system, and integrating with other tools.
+It ensures the team remains up to date with the latest technology available in Salesforce.

 3. Data Changes